angular-schule/website-articles/blog/2018-04-swagger-codegen/README.md

 * `-l` or `--lang` defines the client language to generate  (required)
 * `-o` or `--output` defines the output directory, where the generated files should be written to (current dir by default)
 * `-c` or `--config` defines the path to an additional JSON configuration file.
   Supported options can be different for each language.
+We will look at this argument in the paragraph.

 Please type `java -jar swagger-codegen-cli.jar help generate` for a full explanation.

-# Generating code for angular
+## Generating code for angular

 We should explore the configuration options for the `angular-typescript` codegen.
 These options are specific to the generator.